 The awards listed are the amounts you should receive if you meet all eligibility.
 The Federal Direct Student Loan, subsidized or unsubsidized, and Direct Parent PLUS Loan may have fees deducted from each loan disbursement.
 Please note that although we certify these loans, the University is not the lender and cannot ensure that you will always receive the amount indicated due to origination fees.
 Miscellaneous Loans represent Alternative (Private) loans.
 An award listed as "External Aid" represents an award made by an agency other than the University, generally an outside scholarship.

 In order to receive a Federal Direct Student or PLUS loan, you must enroll for at least six (6) credit hours per term.
 Other awards require different credit-hour minimums.
 Initially, your award was made assuming full time enrollment for each semester; 12 credit hours for undergraduates, and 9 credit hours for graduate students.
 If you do not enroll as a full-time student, your award will not be credited to your account without review.
 If you do not intend to enroll full-time, please contact Financial Aid and Scholarships so that your awards can be adjusted accordingly.

 Failure to enroll in the minimum credits required for financial aid (scholarships, grants or loans) will result in the reduction or cancellation of your financial aid for that semester or summer session, as well as any subsequent semester or term for which aid was awarded.

-- Pell amounts will be awarded based on the number of eligible credit hours that you are registered in as of the FAS census date.
-Classes added after the FAS census date will NOT be counted as eligible credit hours for federal Title IV aid.
+- Pell Grant amounts will be awarded based on the number of eligible Title IV credit hours that you are registered in as of the federal title IV recalculation date (SEOG and SC Need Based also follow this guideline).

 - Students planning to take less than a full time course load must notify Financial Aid and Scholarships each semester.
 They must indicate the number of hours they plan to take.
 Some awards are based on full time status only and must be canceled.